MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deployment/deployment.md

 ```
 ### Install OS Images

-An OS image is used as the base to any Windows Server or Hyper-V containers.
+An OS image is used as the base to any Windows Server or Hyper-V container.
 The image is used to deploy a container, which can then be modified, and captured into a new container image.
 OS images have been created with both Windows Server Core and Nano Server as the underlying operating system.
 To install the base OS images, follow these steps:

 Return a list of images from PowerShell OneGet package manager:
 ```powershell